tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 ht->lv_time = label1;
 ```

 Rust doesn't have a combined operator for dereferencing pointers and accessing Struct fields.
-Instead, we use the `*` and `.` operators, which have the same meaning in C...
+Instead, we use the `*` and `.` operators, which have the same meanings as in C...

 ```rust
 //  In Rust: Dereference the pointer ht and set the lv_time field